What is WiFi? Definition, Types, and Process

 Here are a few top picks:

-Archer air R5 WiFi 6 Router - Armed with AX3000 WiFi 6, Air R5 is built to deliver a huge boost in speed, capacity and coverage.
+Archer air R5 WiFi 6 Router - Armed with AX3000 WiFi 6, the Air R5 is built to deliver a huge boost in speed, capacity and coverage.

 AX1500 Wi-Fi 6 Router - This dual-band router reaches even faster speeds up to 1.5 Gbps (1201 Mbps on 5 GHz band and 300 Mbps on 2.4 GHz band).
 Easy to set up and can reduce lags while allowing more devices to be connected to the internet.